Miss Your Medicare Initial Enrollment? What You Should Know.

 - You had creditable coverage from a Marketplace plan when you turned 65.

 - You received incorrect or misleading information from a Medicare or Social Security official that caused you to incur an enrollment penalty.
 If you qualify for Equitable Relief, you may even be given retroactive coverage.
-You’ll need to be prepared to pay the premiums for any previous months Medicare grants you retroactive coverage for.
-[4]
+In that case, you’ll need to be prepared to pay the premiums for any months that are retroactively covered.

 Like most late fees, Medicare’s late-enrollment penalties can come with some sticker shock.
 Instead of panicking or getting frustrated, give GoHealth a call.
-We can look at your fees, discuss your options, and help you develop a plan if you miss your IEP.
+Our licensed insurance agents can look at your fees, discuss your options, and help you develop a plan if you miss your IEP.